fluid-project/floeproject.org/src/collections/projects/inclusive-design-toolkit.md

   - Inclusive Design Practice
 ---

-Floe's Inclusive Design Toolkit is a set of Open Educational Resources (OER) and open source technologies that can be used when designing and building inclusive educational content, resources and technologies.
+FLOE's Inclusive Design Toolkit is a set of Open Educational Resources (OER) and open source technologies that can be used when designing and building inclusive educational content, resources and technologies.

 * [Community-Led Co-design Kit](https://co-design.inclusivedesign.ca/)